manasakani/manaskani.github.io/about/index.md

 Recently I moved to Switzerland to pursue my PhD in the Computational Nanoelectronics group at ETH Zürich, where I'm working on building multiscale modelling frameworks of memory cells for neural network hardware accelerator- and bio-inspired computing- applications.
 My work over the last year has been on developing an entirely ab-initio framework to simulate resistive switching in oxide-based valence change memory (more details are in the CV section).

 The book 'Gödel Escher Bach' by Douglas Hofstadter was my earliest inspiration.
-My meandering path of study was influenced by its emphasis on consilience, and my research interests draw heavily from the questions it poses about how the emergent nature of intelligence can be represented in physical systems.
+My path of study was influenced by its emphasis on consilience, and my research interests draw heavily from the questions it poses about how the emergent nature of intelligence can be represented in physical systems.